Yeabtsega-Tesfaye/Yeabtsega-Tesfaye/README.md

 ## 🏆 Achievements

-- 🥇 Scored 438 on the Ethiopian UEE(2nd batch) 3.9 GPA in Software Engineering
+- 🥇 Scored 438 on the EUEE(2nd batch) and 3.9 GPA in Software Engineering
 - 💻 Built projects: 50+ Modern and Cool Websites with the latest technologies

 ### ✍️Random Dev Quote